XiaoyunGong/MSiA423-Analytics-Value-Chain-project/README.md

 ### Create the recommendation results step by step

 #### Step 1: Download raw data from S3
-Although stored in local in `data\external\villagers.csv`, data can be downloaded from S3.
+Although stored in local in `data/external/villagers.csv`, data can be downloaded from S3.
 The following command will download the data to `data/raw/villagers.csv` (by default).
 ```bash
 make download-from-S3
 ```